MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-adconnectivitytools.md

 - Both UDP 389 and a TCP port (or ports) are closed
 - DNS couldn't be resolved for the provided Forest and\or its associated Domain Controllers

-Whenever any of these issues are found, a related error message is displayed in the AADConnect Wizard:
+Whenever any of these issues are found, a related error message is displayed in the Microsoft Entra Connect Wizard:

 ![Error](media/how-to-connect-adconnectivitytools/error1.png)